 - Botanical accuracy- a demonstration of keen observational skills. - Draftsmanship demonstrating proficiency in the application of techniques in both pencil and other media. - Aesthetics demonstrating artistic sensitivity, effective composition and control of expression.

-You will be assessed through a collection/portfolio of preparatory that will include technical competence and your project being brought to a conclusion.
+You will prepare a collection/portfolio of preparatory work and finished pieces that will be assessed on technical competence and whether you have managed to bring your project to a successful conclusion.

 Module 2 - Painting Fundamentals (10 Credits)